Exercises – Long Day#

 Hint

-In particular to prove the identity in Equation (2.10) you can get inspiration from the proof of the identity in Equation (2.11) in Theorem 2.1.2 in the textbook.
+In particular, to prove the identity in Equation (2.10) you can get inspiration from the proof of the identity in Equation (2.11) in Theorem 2.1.2 in the textbook.

 Question c#

 Let \(A\) and \(B\) be sets with a finite number of elements.
-Let \(|A|\) denote the number of elements within a set \(A\).
+Let the notation \(|W|\) denote the number of elements within a given set \(W\).
 Explain the following identity:

 \(|A \cup B| = |A| + |B| - |A \cap B|\).